archclassroom/git-for-gits/README.rst

 Credits
 -------

-Thanks to meskarune, fsckd, alad, spider-mario, and all those who provide in-class support.
+Thanks to meskarune, fsckd, alad, spider-mario, and to all those who provide in-class support.

 Future Considerations